sgkaufman/RMS_extra_tools/README.md

 If the total fits files recorded is less than the corrected total a message is written to ~/RMS_data/<StationID>_fits.counts.txt showing the shortfall in file count and number of minutes of data that were missed.

-In a few unusual cases where the system has rebooted during capture, the newest log file may be missing the capture duration log file line, in which case, the total number of expected fits files will be in error and an incorrect shorfall value may be reported.
+In a few unusual cases where the system has rebooted during capture, the newest log file may be missing the capture duration log file line, in which case, the total number of expected fits files will be in error and an incorrect shortfall value may be reported.

 As shown in the example above, other errors may be logged following the number of detected meteors.